DerickEddington/signals_receipts/README.md

   numbers need to be processed and how to do so, with a premade function to run as a thread dedicated to consuming their receipts and dispatching the declared processing, with premade defaults for the finer details.

+- **channel_notify_facility** - Enables the premade facility that sends over channels notifications of signals and that manages the installing, uninstalling, and internal consumer thread.
+Requires the `std` library.

 # Alternative